LuminareMed/quickscreen-translations/README.md

 ## How can I help?

+> Please [see here](https://gist.github.com/oakmac/4ea7e93d595826993a5843f1d40dd397) for instructions for non-technical users to contribute!

 Harris County / City of Houston have provided us with officially translated documents for the 1) screening questions and answers and 2) outcome panels / result screens at the end of the screening process.